 - A. In the event regular public passenger transportation will be available to residents of the development, a shelter shall be provided by the developer at a location convenient to the residents and readily serviceable by the passenger transportation operator.
-The design and material composition of a shelter shall be approved by the Commission as part of the Site Plan application. - B. A shelter area contained within a building, accessible and convenient to all residents of the development and readily serviceable by the passenger transportation operator, such as a community building, may be substituted for a free-standing structure if approved by the Commission.
+The design and material composition of a shelter shall be approved by the Commission as part of the Site Plan application.
+In the event that no current bus services exist, however is likely to in the future, the developer shall dedicate an area along the site's frontage for a future shelter. - B. A shelter area contained within a building, accessible and convenient to all residents of the development and readily serviceable by the passenger transportation operator, such as a community building, may be substituted for a free-standing structure if approved by the Commission.